Proposed changes will give learner drivers access to motorways.

 Kathy feels that in making this change the government isn't focusing on the most important issues.
 She says, “Department of Transport figures show that only 6% of road deaths are on motorways and that they’re our safest roads.

 “Rather than changing learner driver training, the government should put more emphasis on improving driver behaviour in the long term.
-For example, encouraging motorists to take a refresher test at five or 10 year intervals.”
+For example, encouraging motorists to take a refresher test at five or 10-year intervals.”

 What’s the plan?

-This will not be a required part of driver training.
+The change will not be a required part of driver training.
 However, most driving experts strongly suggest that new drivers don't venture onto the motorway for the first time without a qualified instructor.

 It's advised that they take additional post-test training to cover motorways and other aspects of driving, such as night driving.
 The government-approved Pass Plus course is one way in which drivers can cover these areas.